lajohnston/zest/README.md

     expect.a.toBe 255
 ```

-Each time you call the 'it' macro, some clean-up is performed for you which clears the registers and prevent tests from 'leaking' data and affecting other tests.

 If a test fails, the message will be printed on the screen with details of the test and assertion that failed.

 You can also use `test` as an alias for `it` if you prefer: